-[5507]An associated HE STAthat receives a management frame containing a TWT element that has a value of 1 in the Broadcast subfield and a value of 2 in the TWT Flow Identifier subfield may enter the doze state until the start of that broadcast TWT SP described in 27.7.3.3 (Rules for TWT scheduled STA).
+[5507]An associated HE STA that supports UORA procedure when operating in PS mode may enter the doze state after receiving a management frame containing a TWT element with the Broadcast subfield equal to 1, Trigger subfield equal to 1, and the TWT Flow Identifier subfield equal to 2 and may transition to awake state at the start of that broadcast TWT SP as described in 27.7.3.3 (Rules for TWT scheduled STA).
 An associated STA shall follow the procedure defined in 27.5.4 (UL OFDMA-based random access (UORA)) when the AP includes one or more RUs with AID12 value equal to 0 in a Trigger frame transmitted during that broadcast TWT SP.

-[5507]An unassociated HE STA that receives a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element that has a value of 1 in the Broadcast subfield and a value of 2 in the TWT Flow Identifier subfield may enter the doze state until the start of that broadcast TWT SP described in 27.7.3.3 (Rules for TWT scheduled STA).
+[5507]An unassociated HE STA that supports UORA procedure may enter the doze state after receiving a Beacon frame, a broadcast Probe Response frame or a FILS Discovery frame containing a TWT element with the Broadcast subfield equal to 1, Trigger subfield equal to 1, and the TWT Flow Identifier subfield equal to 2 and may transition to awake state at the start of that broadcast TWT SP as described in 27.7.3.3 (Rules for TWT scheduled STA) .
 An unassociated STA shall follow the procedure defined in 27.5.4 (UL OFDMA-based random access (UORA)) when the AP includes one or more RUs with AID12 value equal to 2045 in a Trigger frame transmitted during that broadcast TWT SP.

-[5508, 9740, 4787][#11-17/1138]If random access allocations are made in a sequence of Trigger frames within a trigger-enabled TWT SP, then all the Trigger frames in the sequence shall have the Cascade Indication field set to 1, except for the last Trigger frame in the sequence, which shall have the Cascade Indication field set to 0.
+[5508, 9740, 4787]An HE AP that transmits a Trigger frame shall set the Cascade Indication field in the frame as defined in 27.7.3.2 (Rules for TWT scheduling AP) to indicate an early TWT SP termination event as described in 27.7.5 (PS operation during TWT SP)[#11-17/1138].

-[4787, 6039][#11-17/1138][8288][9741, 9957]
+[4787, 6039]An HE STA shall follow the procedure described in 27.7.5 (PS operation during TWT SP)[#11-17/1138] to determine if an early TWT SP termination event has occurred or [8288]AdjustedMinimumTWTWakeDuration time has elapsed from the scheduled TWT SP start time and may enter doze state [9741, 9957]if no other condition requires the STA to remain awake.

-An HE STA may use the value indicated in the Cascade Indication field in a Trigger frame to enter the doze state. [#Ed]If the OBO counter decrements to a non-zero value with the UORA procedure in a Trigger frame with Cascade Indication field set to 0, it may enter the doze state immediately[9741, 9957].
-If the OBO counter decrements to a non-zero value with the UORA procedure in a Trigger frame with Cascade Indication field set to 1, it may remain awake for random access in the cascaded Trigger frame.[4788]
+While TWT SP termination event has not occurred, an HE STA may use the value indicated in the Cascade Indication field in a Trigger frame to enter the doze state. [#Ed]An HE STA shall decrement its OBO counter as defined in 27.5.4 (UL OFDMA-based random access (UORA)).
+If the OBO counter decrements to a non-zero value and the Cascade Indication field is equal to 0, then the STA may enter the doze state if no other condition requires the STA to remain awake[9741, 9957].
+If the OBO counter decrements to a non-zero value and the Cascade Indication field is equal to 1, then the STA may remain awake for random access in the cascaded Trigger frame.
+If the OBO counter decrements to zero then the STA shall follow the procedure defined in 27.5.4.2 (UORA procedure) to transmit an HE TB PPDU in response to the Trigger frame.[4788]

 TGax Editor: Following changes are related to CIDs 5401, 6182, 7043